[email protected]

 Melissa Davis, OTR/L

-Family Services Coordinator
+Family and Provider Support Coordinator

-Melissa joined the IFOPA as Family Services Manager in February 2024.
+Melissa joined the IFOPA as Family and Provider Support Coordinator in February 2024.
 As an occupational therapist, Melissa Davis is passionate about patient education and reducing barriers to independence.
 She helped develop the first accredited Spine and Joint Institute in the state of Montana and has extensive experience in home health care.
 Working in predominantly rural communities equipped her to be a resourceful, flexible healthcare provider who can adapt to her patients’ unique needs.
 In her new role as the Family Services Coordinator for the IFOPA, Melissa informs resources and direct support related to the Ability Toolbox Program which promotes independence and quality of life through adaptive tools and problem-solving mindsets.
 Melissa is excited to learn from the FOP community, connect with families around the world and create helpful resources for individuals impacted by FOP.
-Melissa is based in Bozeman, Montana
+Melissa is based in Bozeman, Montana.

 [email protected]

 +1 816-809-2772 // Central time zone